emmaus-archief/2223-4H-game-4hin1-maria-nathalia/README.md

   2. Make responsive cooking gear
      * Draw 5(?) types of cooking gear
-     * Give them a onClick function that changes the animation of the object (again a color change instead of the actual art, which will be added at the end of the game)
      * Make character be able to only to click on object when standing near it

 2a. sequence maken